halkyonio/operator/README.md

   deploymentMode: innerloop" | oc apply -f -
 ```

-- Check if the operation has configured the `innerloop` with the following resources
+- Check if the `operator` has created the following kubernetes resources, part of the `innerloop` deployment mode
   ```bash
   oc get all,pvc,component
   NAME                         READY     STATUS    RESTARTS   AGE